SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ### Passing Parameters

 To set input parameters, you may use the `parameters` and `parametersFrom` fields in the `spec` field of the `ServiceInstance` or `ServiceBinding` resource:
 - `parameters`: can be used to specify a set of properties to be sent to the broker.
-The data specified will be passed "as-is" to the broker without any modifications - aside from converting it to JSON for transmission to the broker in the case of the `spec` field being specified as `YAML`.
+The data specified will be passed "as-is" to the broker without any modifications - aside from converting it to JSON for transmission to the broker if the `spec` field is specified as `YAML`.
 Any valid `YAML` or `JSON` constructs are supported.
 Only one parameter field may be specified per `spec`.
-- `parametersFrom`: can be used to specify which secret, and key in that secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
-The `parametersFrom` field is a list that supports multiple sources referenced per `spec`.
+- `parametersFrom`: enables you to specify one or more secrets, and the corresponding keys within those secrets, holding JSON-formatted parameters to be sent to the broker.

-You may use either, or both, of these fields as needed.
+  The `parametersFrom` field is a list that supports multiple sources referenced per `spec`, defining an asymmetric relationship where the `ServiceInstance` resource can define several related secrets.
+- `watchParametersFromChanges`: (boolean) This field determines whether changes to the secret values referenced in `parametersFrom` should trigger an automatic update of the service instance.
+If `true`, any change to the referenced secret values will trigger the update of the service instance.
+Defaults to `false`.

+While you may use either or both of `parameters` and `parametersFrom` fields, `watchParametersFromChanges` is only relevant when used alongside `parametersFrom`.

-If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload is a result of merging all of them at the top level.
+If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload merges all of them at the top level.
 If there are any duplicate properties defined at the top level, the specification is considered to be invalid, the further processing of the `ServiceInstance`/`ServiceBinding` resource stops and its `status` is marked with an error condition.